-Alexa has a new feature to help users find and identify new music.
+(Pocket-lint) - Alexa has a feature to help users find and identify new music called Song ID.

 Listening to music using Alexa usually starts with a specific request.
-You say something like, “Alexa, play Revolution by the Beatles.”
-But problems start to arise when Alexa automatically plays the next song you didn't request.
-If it’s something you don’t recognize, you have to yell over the top of the music to ask “What song is this?”
+You say something like, "Alexa, play Revolution by the Beatles."
+Problems start to arise when Alexa automatically plays the next song you didn't request, though.
+If it's something you don't recognise, you have to yell over the top of the music to ask "What song is this?".

-Amazon is introducing a new Alexa feature, called Song ID, to solve these issues.
-The idea is you’ll never have to ask (or yell) that question again.
+Amazon has an Alexa feature called Song ID to solve these issues though.
+The idea is you'll never have to ask (or yell) that question again.

 Here's everything you need to know about Song ID.